ganeles/JmeterSmartScenario/README.md

 * The number of load generators from which this operation will be performed (I will talk about this below in more details).

 2) The number of threads required to supply a given load is calculated, as well as the intensity with which each thread must work.
 The calculated parameters are placed in Property with names consisting of the operation name and suffix:
-* threadGroup_start - number of threads in the first stage of the test
+* useCase_start - number of threads in the first stage of the test
-* threadGroup_add_thread - number of threads added at each test stage
+* useCase_add_thread - number of threads added at each test stage
-* threadGroup_throughtput - number of operations performed per minute by each thread
+* useCase_throughtput - number of operations performed per minute by each thread

 Parameters that are the same for all thread groups are also calculated and placed in Property:

-* #_init_delay - time from the start of the test to the start of each test stage
+* #_init_delay - time from the start of the test to the start of each test stage. # means number of stage.
-* #_length - time from the beginning of each stage to the end of the test
+* #_length - time from the beginning of each stage to the end of the test. # means number of stage.

-3) These parameters are used in the test plan settings:
+3) These elements are used in the test plan settings:
 * To control the number of threads, the Ultimate Thread Group is used (installed as part of the Custom Thread Groups plugin )
 * To control the intensity of each thread, a Constant Throughput Timer is used (part of Jmeter)